hi-jiayan/hi-jiayan.github.io/_pages/about.md

 ## Education
 - *2020.08 - 2022.05*, M.A., Communication, University of Illinois Urbana-Champaign
-- *2016.08 - 2020.05*, B.A., Communication and Psycholoy, University of Illinois Urbana-Champaign
+- *2016.08 - 2020.05*, B.A., Communication and Psychology, University of Illinois Urbana-Champaign

 <span class='anchor' id='news'></span>
 # 📬 News